Implementing a unified solver for nonlinearly constrained optimization: Motivation and contributions

 where $x \in \R^\numbervariables$, $f : \R^\numbervariables \to \R$, and $c: \R^\numbervariables \to \R^\numberconstraints$.

 Most derivative-based iterative methods for nonlinearly constrained nonconvex optimization (e.g., \cite{GouLey:02,leyffer2010software,nocedalwright2006,fletcher2013practical} share common algorithmic components.
-Based on this observation, we introduce an abstract framework structured around four generic ingredients that describes these methods in a unified fashion.
-We then present Uno (Unifying Nonconvex Optimization), a modular open-source solver for nonlinearly constrained nonconvex optimization that (1) unifies most existing state-of-the-art methods and organizes existing strategies into a coherent hierarchy; (2) provides efficient and robust implementations of existing strategies as independent building blocks that can be combined at will and compared on a given instance; (3) promotes extensive code reusability; and (4) allows users to experiment with new algorithmic ideas by building upon Uno's abstractions and interfaces to modeling languages and subproblem solvers.
-Uno was first introduced at the ISMP 2018 conference under the name Argonot~\cite{Vanaret2018Argonot}.
+Building on this insight, we introduce an abstract framework structured around generic building blocks that describes these methods in a unified fashion.
+We then present Uno (Unifying Nonlinear Optimization)\footnote{Uno was first introduced at the ISMP 2018 conference under the name Argonot~\cite{Vanaret2018Argonot}.}, a modular open-source solver for nonlinearly constrained optimization that unifies numerous state-of-the-art methods and organizes existing strategies into a coherent hierarchy.
+Optimization strategies are implemented as unique software components (e.g., all line-search methods may be generated based on a single \texttt{LineSearch} class); these efficient and robust implementations can be combined at will and compared on a given instance.
+This allows users to experiment with new algorithmic ideas by building upon Uno's abstractions and interfaces to modeling languages and subproblem solvers.

-Uno automatically generates various strategy combinations on the fly with no programming effort from the user, even though all combinations do not lead to convergent methods.
-We demonstrate that Uno is competitive against state-of-the-art solvers on a subset of 429 CUTEst test problems~\cite{gould2015cutest}, while being extensible and lightweight.
-We believe that Uno has the potential to serve as an experimental laboratory for practitioners and optimizers and to accelerate research in nonconvex optimization.
+Uno allows the automatic generation of various strategy combinations on the fly with no programming effort from the user.
+While all combinations do not lead to convergent methods, some of them result in efficient solvers that may not exist as software implementations.
+We demonstrate that Uno is competitive against state-of-the-art solvers on a subset of 429 CUTE~\cite{bongartz1995cute} test problems translated into AMPL, while being extensible and lightweight.
+We believe that Uno has the potential to serve as an experimental laboratory for practitioners and optimizers and to accelerate research in nonlinearly constrained optimization.
 Our ultimate goal is to promote the extension of state-of-the-art nonlinear optimization techniques to new classes of problems such as problems with equilibrium constraints (see, e.g., \cite{OutKocZow:98,LuoPanRal:96,LeyLopNoc:06,Leyf:06,FletLeyf:04}) and nonlinear robust optimization (see, e.g., \cite{Leyfferetal:20}).